Hello, thanks for your question. I’m Daira, I designed the Pasta curves.

 What the Halo technique allows you to do is to construct a recursive proof system in which you only pay this cost of full checking once for a graph of proofs.
 So the cost is linear, but in the size of one circuit, rather than the whole computation.

-It’s possible to use the Halo technique with other polynomial commitment schemes, e.g. pairing or FRI-based ones.
-The reason why Halo (and Halo 2) itself doesn’t do this is that, for circuits at the recursion threshold, it’s less efficient because pairing-friendly elliptic curves are larger.
+It’s possible to use the Halo technique with other polynomial commitment schemes that have an “accumulation scheme”, including pairing-based ones (not sure about FRI).
+The reason why Halo and Halo 2 don’t do this is that, for circuits at the recursion threshold, it’s less efficient because pairing-friendly elliptic curves are larger (and FRI-based schemes produce much larger proofs).

 Specifically, for ~128-bit security,